saasbook/hw-sinatra-saas-wordguesser/README.md

 Prerequisites
 -------------
-* You should be familiar with Ruby basics, for example by completing the Ruby Intro or Ruby Calisthenics assignment.
+* You should be familiar with basic Ruby syntax through completing the ca1-ruby assignment.
-* You should have read [ESaaS](http://www.saasbook.info) Chapter 2, "The Architecture of SaaS Applications", and watched the accompanying videos in the [MOOC](http://www.saas-class.org).
 * You should be comfortable with basic Git usage and how to push your code to GitHub, as described in Appendix A of [ESaaS](http://www.saasbook.info).
 * You will need "survival level" Unix command-line skills and facility with an editor to edit code files.
+* More background information on the concepts used here are contained in [ESaaS](http://www.saasbook.info) Chapter 2, "The Architecture of SaaS Applications".

 **NOTE: You may find the [Sinatra documentation](https://sinatrarb.com) helpful to have on hand.**